 There are a lot of numbers in here and a lot of technical accounting speak, but we have striven to make it as straightforward as we can.
 Openness and transparency are critical in developing confidence and certainty in what we do with your taxes, fees, charges and rents - and I assure you that your money is used to best effect in all that we do.
 In short, that is what these accounts show; validating a confidence expressed by residents where consistently more than 90% of respondents to our annual survey say they are happy with the way the Council runs things and almost 90% feel the Council performs well with the money it has available.

-Whilst these accounts look back on the past year, they also set the scene for moving forward into the years ahead.
-Going into the current financial year (2020/21) the finance strategy was in a positive place, broadly balanced and creating the capacity to invest £200million in priorities and services over the next decade to 2030.
+Whilst these accounts look back on the past year - and what a year it was in the grip of the global Coronavirus pandemic and the additional financial impacts and challenges that created, the legacy of which will be long-lived - they also set the scene for moving forward into the years ahead.
+Going into the current financial year (2021/22) the finance strategy was in a positive place, broadly balanced and creating the capacity to invest £230million in priorities and services over the next decade to 2030.